nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/file-manager/how-to-change-the-default-document-type-when-importing-a-file-in-the-nuxeo-platform.md

 It is necessary to pay attention to the following settings:

 - Order attribute: Indicates the order to load the plugin.
 Nuxeo starts loading the highest number first.
 The lowest at the end, so using 1 as order your configuration prevails in case of coincidence.
 - DocType attribute: Indicates the type of document to generate.
-In this case, a Contrat type document
+In this case, a Contract type document
 - Tags filter: Define the types

 {{!--     ### nx_asset ###